pstrick/meal-e/README.md

 This is a learning project focused on fundamental web development concepts.
 The application is built using basic web technologies to maintain simplicity and focus on core functionality.

+## USDA API Setup

+To enable ingredient search from the USDA FoodData Central database:

+1. Get a free API key at: https://fdc.nal.usda.gov/api-key-signup.html
+2. Open `js/config.js`
+3. Replace `apiKey: null,` with `apiKey: 'YOUR_API_KEY_HERE',`
+4. Save the file

+The USDA API provides access to thousands of ingredients with detailed nutrition information.

 ## Ingredient Import Tool

 - Open `ingredients.html` and choose **Import From URL** to launch the scraper.